Cáthia: Early life and education

-The Voice, Yo Soy El Artista and Touring
+Career

 Cáthia auditioned for The Voice earning a three-chair turn from Shakira, Usher and Blake Shelton.
 She chose Shakira as her coach.
 In the battle round, Cáthia lost to Mary Miranda but was stolen by Usher.
 She advanced through the knockouts beating Ryan Innes.
 In the Top 16 Cáthia was eliminated.
 She performed twice in the finale – first with Judith Hill, Sasha Allen and Karina Iglesias; then with Michelle Chamuel, Josiah Hawley and VEDO.

 In 2014, Cáthia competed on Telemundo's "Yo Soy El Artista", advancing to the final round and placing in the Top 5 of the competition.
 While on the show she worked with artists like Luis Fonsi and Olga Tañon, training in voice, dance and acting.
-From there, she went on to work on her EP "Volar", debuting the title track single and video on Telemundo's "Al Rojo Vivo".
+From there, she went on to work on her EP Volar, debuting the title track single and video on Telemundo's "Al Rojo Vivo".

 In 2017, Cáthia joined Prince Royce's band as part of the "FIVE" Tour, and remained the sole background vocalist in his band for over 2.5 years, touring the U.S., Europe and Latin America.
 She worked as a background and session vocalist for other artists like Luis Fonsi and Jennifer Lopez during this time, while releasing her EP "No Me Conoces" in 2018, a single "Bet It All" in 2019, and "De Una" in 2020, that same year, she sang backup for Jennifer Lopez on Dick Clark's New Year's Rocking Eve 2021.